HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

 - The bottom section of the page (footer) contains a link to the Home Page on the left side.
 - The right side of the footer includes the "About Us" section, which upon clicking shows a brief description of HRISTINA'S CRAFT WORLD, followed by the "contact us" button leading to contact information.

+## Features

+*Carousel Features:

+    1.Collection Carousel:
+    Our application features three distinct carousels showcasing the names of the following collections: bouquets, decorations, and gift boxes.

+    2.Items Carousel:
+    These carousel offer a visual representation of each collection, allowing users to preview three elements from each category swiftly.

+    3.Recent Additions Display:
+    Additionally, we provide a carousel displaying the most recent items added to our platform.
+This carousel showcases the latest additions from all collections, providing users with a quick glance at the most recent items available.

+Dropdown Navigation for Collections:

+Our application includes a dropdown menu containing the names of the various collections.
+This feature enables users to easily and swiftly navigate to their preferred collection, allowing them to explore the items within it effortlessly.

+User Authentication:
+Secure user authentication ensures a personalized experience for each member with their created items.

+## How it Works

+1.Account Creation: Users register to create personalized accounts, allowing them to create, modify, or delete items.
+2.Creating an Item in a Collection: Once registered, users choose a collection in which they can add their own item.
+3.Real-time Updates: All changes made to the collections, including additions and modifications, are updated in real-time, ensuring that information about each item is current.
+4.Liking an Item: Any logged-in user who is not the owner of an item can like it, and the count of likes is displayed on the item's screen.
+5.Guest Visitors: Unauthenticated visitors can browse all collections and their contents but cannot add, modify, delete, or like items within the collections.

 ## Installation and Usage Instructions

 To install the project locally and start it, follow these steps: